JuliaLang/julia/stdlib/REPL/docs/src/index.md

  The two may be used in conjunction with each other to move through the previous or next matching results, respectively.

-Everything you type into the Julia REPL is logged into `~/.julia/logs/repl_history.jl` along with a timestamp of when you typed it and the current REPL mode you were in.
+All executed commands in the Julia REPL are logged into `~/.julia/logs/repl_history.jl` along with a timestamp of when it was executed and the current REPL mode you were in.
 Search mode queries this log file in order to find the commands which you previously ran.
-This can be disabled at startup with the `--history-file=no` flag to Julia.
+This can be disabled at startup by passing the `--history-file=no` flag to Julia.

 ## Key bindings